-India's coronavirus tally breaches 35 lakh mark
+India records world's highest single-day spike

 The health ministry stressed that more than 70 per cent of the deaths occurred due to comorbidities

+"Testing per million in India at 30,000 remains the second lowest in top 10 (virus-infected) countries.
+Mexico is lowest at about 10,000," virologist Shahid Jameel, who heads the Wellcome Trust/DBT India Alliance said.

+"We are still finding one positive in every 11 to 12 tests.
+This number should be one in 20 simply and means that testing is still sub-optimal and the outbreak is growing."

-New Delhi: India's COVID-19 tally zoomed past 35 lakh, just a week after it crossed the 30-lakh mark, with a record single-day spike of 78,761 cases, while recoveries surged to 27,13,933 on Sunday, according to the Union Health Ministry data.
+India's COVID-19 tally zoomed past 35 lakh, just a week after it crossed the 30-lakh mark, with a record single-day spike of 78,761 cases, while recoveries surged to 27,13,933 on Sunday, according to the Union Health Ministry data.

 The total coronavirus cases rose to 35,42,733, while the death toll climbed to 63,498 with 948 people succumbing to the diseases in a span of 24 hours, the data updated at 8 am showed.